meryemozlem/meryemozlem/README.md

 - 👋 Hi, I’m @meryemozlem
-- 👀 I’m interested in Cyber Security, Game Designing, Mobile Designing and Machine Learning.
+- 👀 I’m interested in Cyber Security, Mobile Designing, Machine Learning and Game Designing.
 - 💞️ I would like to cooperate with Companies working in the fields I am related to.
 - 📫 You can reach me at:
 -  Linkedln:               https://www.linkedin.com/in/meryemozlemaydogan/